Bay Area colocation has seen a boom where supply can’t keep up with the demand.

-As the demand from corporate clients changes, Bay Area colocation providers will need to adapt and offer various levels of redundancy (2N, N+1, and N).
+As the demand from corporate clients changes, Bay Area colocation providers must adapt and offer various levels of redundancy (2N, N+1, and N).

 As a result, it has become quite complicated to cater to each individual need.
 But as a whole, this seems to be the future of Bay Area colocation.

-As office real estate becomes increasingly unaffordable, a lot of companies are trying to reduce office space by hosting their IT labs at outsourced data centers.
-This also adds to the complications as the needs of a lab tenant and a mission-critical tenant are very different and lab tenants are not prepared to pay for the traditional infrastructure redundancy.
+As office real estate becomes increasingly unaffordable, many companies are trying to reduce office space by hosting their IT labs at outsourced data centers.
+This also adds to the complications as the needs of a lab tenant and a mission-critical tenant are very different, and lab tenants are not prepared to pay for the traditional infrastructure redundancy.
 However, all these changes in the market are driving growth and attracting capital in the Bay Area.

 Who is Making an Impact?